Ventilation & Smoke Control Equipment Installation Business License in Dubai

 6. Open a Corporate Bank Account

-Once the licence is issued, proceed with opening a UAE business bank account.
-Free zone licences are accepted by most local and international banks operating in the UAE.
+Once the license is issued, proceed with opening a UAE business bank account.
+Free zone licenses are accepted by most local and international banks operating in the UAE.

 Compliance and Regulatory Considerations